EventStore/replicator-docs/content/docs/Limitations/_index.md

 Despite Replicator will copy all the stream metadata, the max age set on a stream won't work as expected.
 That's because all the events in the target cluster will get a new date.
 The `$originalCreatedDate` metadata field might help to mitigate the issue.

-## Replication of emitted stream
+## Replication of emitted streams

-The replicator will replicate all emitted streams, potentially causing the projection in the target cluster to break.
-This issue can be resolved by:
+By default, the Replicator replicates all emitted streams, which can lead to unintended consequences, including disruptions in target cluster projections.
+To resolve this:

-- Delete and Restart: Consider deleting the emitted streams and restarting the projection.
-If `track emitted events` is enabled, resetting the projection is also an option.
-Keep in mind that resetting a projection will trigger a re-processing and rewriting of all events within the emitted stream.
+- **Apply Filters:** Use filters to specify which streams should and should not be replicated.
+Properly configured filters enable selective control over the replication of emitted streams, ensuring only necessary data is transferred between clusters or instances.

-- Implement Filters: Alternatively, to avoid potential issues, it's advisable to implement filters that selectively control which streams are replicated during the replication process.
+- **Delete and Restart:** If necessary, delete the emitted streams and restart the projection.
+Enabling the `track emitted events` option allows for resetting the projection, triggering the re-processing and rewriting of all emitted stream events.